Defines classes which represent bonds.

 -

-¶ The directions across which the bond is periodic.
+periodicity¶ The directions across which the bond is periodic.
 For example,

-the bond is periodic across the x axis in the positive direction, is not periodic across the y axis and is periodic across the z axis in the negative direction.- Type
+(1, 0, -1)means that when going fromatom1toatom2the bond is periodic across the x axis in the positive direction, is not periodic across the y axis and is periodic across the z axis in the negative direction.- Type

 Examples